sarahmclaughlin/ST558_Project_2/README.md

 This does not help.
 I will keep my first Random Forest Model for prediction.

-# Models Used
+# Models Used and Conclusions

 Overall, I have chosen the following models for my data.
+This is further explained in my blog post.
+In general, I had more issues with the linear model than the ensemble model.
+The picking of which variables to use is overwhelming with the large number of variables.
+It is frustrating to know how to code something but the results suggest otherwise.
+Also, I could not find issue with my first Random Forest Model even though my misclassification rate was suspiciously low.
+I better understand ensemble models from this project.

+Here are the two models I have picked:

 1.  glm5Fit: Logistic Regression Model
 2.  rfFit : Random Forest Model